robmoss/git-is-my-lab-book/src/learning-objectives.md

 ## Version control concepts

-After completing [this section](version-control/), you should be ale to identify how to apply version control concepts to some of your existing work.
+After completing [this section](version-control/), you should be able to identify how to apply version control concepts to some of your existing work.
+This includes be able to:

+- Identify projects and tasks for which version control would be suitable;

+- Categorise recent work activities into one or more commits;

+- Write commit messages that describe what changes you made and why you made them; and

+- Identify pieces of work that could be carried out in separate branches of a repository.

 ## Effective use of git